Gavi’s role in response and prevention.

-The climate crisis is a fundamental factor in the spread of vaccine-preventable diseases globally – through climate-sensitive diseases, including vectors expanding into new regions; and a surge in extreme weather events.
-Lower-income countries are disproportionately affected when disaster strikes: clean water and sanitation may be interrupted, access to and delivery of essential health services disrupted, and people temporarily or permanently displaced.
-Gavi's programmes are adapting to sustain routine immunisation, and respond to and prevent outbreaks, to prevent further loss of life.
+The climate crisis is a fundamental factor in the spread of vaccine-preventable diseases globally – through climate-sensitive diseases, including vectors expanding into new regions; disruption to immunisation and other essential health services; and a surge in extreme weather events.
+Lower-income countries, particularly those in fragile and humanitarian settings, are disproportionately affected when disaster strikes.
+They often have fewer resources and capacity to respond to health emergencies, and as such are at a greater risk of infectious disease spillover and outbreaks.

 VaccinesWork: climate change READ IN 2022 APR